Contact Us | Chat Now

 General Liability

-General liability insurance can cover the cost of third-party bodily injury and property damage claims, like if a client trips on your business equipment and injures themselves, or you accidentally damage furnishings or flooring at a venue.
-It also protects against the cost of copyright infringement claims, personal and advertising injury claims, and more.
+General liability is designed to protect your business from the cost of third-party bodily injury and property damage claims (like if a client trips over your gear at a shoot and injures themselves).
+It also protects against the cost of copyright infringement claims and personal and advertising injury claims.

 Damage To Rented Premises